Arrondissement 4, the heart of Paris

 In addition to several of his artworks, in the Ile Saint-Louis garden, you can see a monument dedicated to Barye, strongly desired by his friends and admirers.
 The monument was designed by architect Louis Bernier.
 Plus, it was sculpted by Emmanuel Frémiet.

 The park was completed in 1938 and despite several changes, the plan is the same as the one of the beginning.
 Today as back in 1900 the park is bordered by the road (Boulevard) Henri 4, from which it is possible to access (at number 2).
 The large garden can also be reached by métro, getting off at the Sully-Morland stop.
-If you continue walking on Boulevard Henri 4you arrive at Pont de Sully, a Paris bridge connected with both banks of the Seine river: rive gauche and rive Droite.
+If you continue walking on Boulevard Henri 4you arrive at Pont de Sully, connected with both banks of the Seine river: rive gauche and rive Droite.

 Baryesquare is full of animal statues such as the bronze lion attacking a snake.
 This place includes the final point of the Ile Saint-Louis.
 Enjoy a beautiful Parisian landscape from this spot!